likicv/usysml-test-cases/test_cases.md

 ## Description

-This use case addressed //-type comment
+This use case addresses //-type comment

 ## SysMLv2 textual notation